updraft/updraft/Updraft/READ_ME.txt

-After running Cmake, it is neccessary to add paths to OSG and OSGEarth libraries.
+After running Cmake, it is neccessary to add paths to OSG and OSGEarth libraries in the project "updraft".
 Namely:

 Do the following for Debug and Release version settings.